-As covered in an earlier blog entry, over the past five years Google has taken pride in the fact that, despite its self-driving car fleet being involved in several accidents since launch, all was caused by human error.
+As covered in an earlier blog entry, over the past five years Google has taken pride in the fact that, despite its self-driving car fleet being involved in several accidents since launch, all were caused by human error.

 That all changed on February 14, 2016, Valentine’s Day, when Google’s vehicle was involved in a collision with a public transit bus.